Was it just a matter of time?

 I think the whole publishing model for title acquisition is going to change as traditional publishers look to self-publishing as a source of new books.

-It’s analogous to the film industry, where small independent producers, directors and writers have made low budget films and shown them at film festivals.
+It’s analogous to the film industry, where small independent producers, directors and writers have made low budget films with the help of gadgets like the DJI Air 2S drone for aerial shots and shown them at film festivals.
 Then the big studios have either bought the independent films outright and put them into their own distribution systems, or hired the producers, directors and writers to make films for them.

 Similarly, I don’t think the traditional book publishers are going to go away.
 There’s always a need for good curation and distribution, but the method of title and talent acquisition will change.
 It’s already changing, as this Penguin acquisition of ASI has shown.”